mankkk208/traffic-sign-recognition-backend/Readme.md

    ```

 ## Usage
-First you need to run the `train.py` to train and create our models.
+First you need create `models` folder and then run the `train.py` to train and create our models.
 You can run `evaluate.py` to evaluate the models.
 To run the traffic sign recognition model, execute the following command:
 ```bash